cursey/kanan-new/README.md

 ## Todo
 * Add more patches and mods that were previously available in the original Kanan.

+## Preview from the very first public version
 ![Preview](preview.png)

 ## Original patch authors